AirtestProject/Airtest/docs-release/_sources/README.md.txt

 **Using samples**

 Airtest also contains the samples using this library in several scenarios.
 All samples can be found in `playground` directory in cloned repository.

+## Documentation

+For now please clone this repo and open [docs-release/index.html](./docs-release).

+Online docs will be available on readthedocs when this project is released.

 ## Using as python package